docker/docs/docker-for-mac/troubleshoot.md

   incoming connections so that the VM can get an IP address.

-* For the `hello-world-nginx` example, Docker Desktop must be running to get to the webserver on `http://localhost/`.
+* For the `hello-world-nginx` example, Docker Desktop must be running to get to the web server on `http://localhost/`.
 Make sure that the Docker icon is displayed on the menu bar, and that you run the Docker commands in a shell that is connected to the Docker Desktop Engine (not Engine from Toolbox).
   Otherwise, you might start the webserver container but get a "web page not available" error when you go to `localhost`.
 For more information on distinguishing between the two environments, see [Docker Desktop on Mac vs. Docker Toolbox](docker-toolbox.md).